-1.1 The motivation behind our setting
+1.1 The Motivation behind our Setting

-Our model is very closely related to the You Only Speak Once (YOSO) model proposed in [GHK+21], which was in turn inspired by the model from [BGG+20] and is related to the fluid MPC model in [CGG+21].
-The YOSO model is also related to the notion of a player-replacable protocol as introduced by Micali [Mic16].
+Our model is very closely related to the You Only Speak Once (YOSO) model proposed in [11], which was in turn inspired by the model from [3] and is related to the fluid MPC model in [9].
+The YOSO model is also related to the notion of a player-replacable protocol as introduced by Micali [16].
 The main difference between player-replaceable and YOSO protocols is that player-replaceable protocols only allow public messages and YOSO protocols allow secret messages.

 The YOSO model considers information theoretic MPC where each party speaks only once and has secure channels to future parties.
 Therefore, our model is a specialisation of the YOSO model to public randomness extraction.
 The YOSO model is inspired by the problem of doing MPC in an open blockchain setting.
 In such a setting, once someone sends a message, their IP address becomes known and they are subject to DoS attacks.
-To mitigate this issue, blockchain protocols are often designed such that each party speaks only once.
+To mitigate this issue, blockchain protocols are often designed such that each party speaks only once and does not have to keep state.

 For instance, in Bitcoin the next block is produced by a random miner, and so the adversary cannot target a DoS attack on the next party to act.
 However, there are two additional issues to keep in mind when performing MPC in this model: First, how does a party send a secret value to an unknown future speaker?
 Second, how impartial is the selection of speakers?

-The motivation behind the sending-leaks and execution-leaks models.
-In [BGG+20] and [GHM+21] so called role assignment protocols are proposed to solve the first problem above.
+The Motivation behind the Sending-Leaks and Execution-Leaks Models.
+In [3] and [12] so called role assignment protocols are proposed to solve the first problem above.
 In these protocols an ephemeral public key pk for a future role R is made public and at the same time some random party P learns the secret key sk.
 A role is simply the description of some future part of the protocol, such as "execute the code of party P{42} ".
 In order to send a secret message s to P, one can then simply broadcast an encryption of s.
 In the context of a blockchain, the broadcast could for instance be done by posting the ciphertext on the blockchain along with the public value.
 When it is P's turn to execute the role R in the protocol, it will decrypt the incoming values, compute its outgoing values, and then post them all on the blockchain in one flow.
 In particular, P speaks only once and does not have to reveal its identity until it sends its values.

-A different approach to role assignment is given in $[CDK^+21]$.
+A different approach to role assignment is given in [5].
 Values to role R are encrypted to identity R in a threshold identity-based encryption scheme, and a rolling committee holds a secret sharing of the master secret key.
 Once R is about to be executed, the secret key for role R is reconstructed to a random hidden party P which then executes the role.